perelin2/pdsnd_github/README.md

 ### Description
 Data from bikeshare Company in New York, Washington and Chicago are being statistically analyzed.
+The data can be filtered by city, month and day of the week.

 ### Files used
 my_bikeshare.py